CarolaneLFBV/carolanelfbv/README.md

 > Think big, but start small.

-The world is always evolving and changing.
-Technology is always reneawable, and thanks to communities, we can build a better world.
+The world is always evolving and changing and thanks to communities, we can build a better world.